dtminnick/humidity/README.md

 ## Data Collection Methodology

-This description gives a detailed process on how the data was collected.
+Sensor data is captured at scheduled intervals and written to a flat, delimited text file on a Raspberry Pi.
+The text file is downloaded from the Pi using an SSH connection.

-It should describe the conditions under which the data was recorded and also the devices used to record the data.
+For more detailed documentation on the end-to-end data collection, please refer to …

 ## Description of the Data